Certainty Blog

 Audit Follow-Up:

-Finding: An audit at a pharmaceutical company reveals recurring nonconformities in the quality control process.
+Finding: An internal audit at a pharmaceutical company, conducted per FDA cGMP requirements, reveals recurring nonconformities in the quality control process.
+Consequently, this leads to elevated COPQ and declining FPY.

-Action: In response, the company revises procedures, provides additional training, and implements corrective actions.
-These changes lead to improved product quality and a significant reduction in customer complaints.
+Action: In response, the quality team revises procedures, provides additional training, and implements corrective actions through a centralized action management system.
+As a result, time to resolution drops from weeks to days.
+Consequently, the changes lead to improved product quality and a significant reduction in customer complaints.

 Inspection Follow-Up: